-Ready, set, game: eSports and televised sports has been added to your bookmarks.
+Ready, set, game: eSports and televised sports has been saved

 Video gaming has moved out of the basement into the big league with eSports—the next wave in social networking.
 Will traditional TV sports get into a battle royale with eSports or will broadcasters work with gaming companies find monetization synergies?
 Deloitte’s Duncan Stewart and Chris Arkenberg have the answers.

 Sports matters.
 The phrase that’s often used for it is the anchor tenant in the TV mall.
 Without sports, the rest of the industry would be significantly less profitable [and] perhaps not even viable.

 —Duncan Stewart, director of technology, media, and telecommunications research for Deloitte Canada